 The university system has students complains by collecting method manually such as suggestion box in a particular place to develop the student's environment.
 But this is not a reliable method to find all problems faced by students.

 Now, we all are facing the covid-19 situation, and located in distanced places.
 With the distanced learning and distanced management, we put a solution to detect the problems among the students of Vavuniya University.
 So, we planned to make a web application to collect all the problems of students.
-Which the complaint, can be posted at any place and any time So, this application can help to our University Management System to find and resolve all the problems of students peacefully and make the University environment user friendly for the students.
+Which the complaint, can be posted at any place and any time.
+So, this application can help to our University Management System to find and resolve all the problems of students peacefully and make the University environment user friendly for the students.

 Students can complain to